FedNoisy: Federated Noisy Label Learning Benchmark: Different noise ratio experiment results

 \subsection{MNIST results}

 The partitions are \texttt{iid}, \texttt{noniid-\#label=3} and \texttt{noniid-labeldir=0.1} partitions.
-Table~\ref{tab:mnist-global-diff-noise} presents results under globalized noise with different noise ratios for 500 rounds of FedAvg training on 10 clients (the results for clean are using 250 rounds).
+Table~\ref{tab:mnist-global-diff-noise} presents results under globalized noise with different noise ratios for 500 rounds of FedAvg training on 10 clients.
 Table~\ref{tab:mnist-local-diff-noise} presents results under localized noise with different noise ratios for 500 rounds of FedAvg training on 10 clients.
+Figure~\ref{fig:mnist-10-clients-global-local-iid-noniid-acc-drop-ratio} presents the plot of the accuracy drop ratio between Non-IID and IID with different noise ratios.